-What do you think distinguishes IDD from other genetic testing/analysis/diagnosis services available today?
-Why do you think now is the right time for IDD to open its doors?
+What do you think distinguishes IDG from other genetic testing/analysis/diagnosis services available today?
+Why do you think now is the right time for IDG to open its doors?

-What is your vision for In-Depth Diagnostics going forward?
+What is your vision for In-Depth Genomics going forward?

 What directions do you see genomic testing (including analysis, diagnosis, and counseling) taking in the future?
 Do you see a lot of change happening in this area?
 Do you think these changes are positive or negative?
 Why?